redhog/InfiniteGlass/README.md

 Tested on: Ubuntu-MATE 18.04 LTS Bionic Beaver.

 Requires OpenGL version 3.0 or higher with support for GLSL 3.30, and pretty much all modern X extensions, including their development headers.
+To install all dependencies:

+    sudo apt install -y $(cat /dependencies.txt)

 To install InfiniteGlass on your machine